spiritinlife/vendora_adelbatal_bark_social/README.md

 # Bark Bark bark

-The new social network `Bark` has taken the world by the storm.
+The new social network `Bark` has taken the world by storm.
 What started in the basement of a dog has now become the most viral sensation of humans.
 For the first time dogs and humans are able to interact with each other.
 In the next 5 days the platform is expecting to attract more than 1million users barking at each other.
 Is the system ready to grow that much and handle that load?
 Are there any bugs that need to be fixed?
 Is the codebase ready so that the development team can increase?
 Are there any security vulnerabilities that need to be handled?